-In the world of observability, there are several distinct problems to solve.
+In the world of data observability, there are several distinct problems to solve.
 Fast queries, intuitive visualizations, scalable storage, and more.
-The technical problems receive the most…
+The technical problems receive the…

 An effective alerting strategy is the difference between reacting to an outage and stopping it before it starts.
 That’s why at Coralogix, we’re constantly releasing new features that redefine how alerts are consumed, to enable teams to push their ambitions even further, release with confidence, and tackle issues proactively.
 Alerts Map is now an indispensable tool for that mission.